Bastardkb/bastardkb.github.io/help/dactyl_print.md

 # Quality settings

-From personal experience, 0.15mm is a good layer height.
+From personal experience, **0.15mm** is a good **layer height**.
 Going lower than that doesn't show an increase in visual quality and adds a long time to the print.

 Printing with a **0.4mm nozzle** is recommended over a 0.6, as larger nozzles leave more visible lines on the flat curves of the keyboard.
 The difference is very visible.